 Backstory of Healthy Living in Colorado

 Hi.
 I am Allison.
-Welcome to my blog where I share things I have learned and am passionate about-namely health, nature, and organization.
+Welcome to my blog where I share things I have learned and am passionate about – namely health, nature, and natural remedies.
 But more on that in a minute.

 Here’s a bit about myself, which I will be referring to on my blog sometimes.
 I’ve been married to my best friend, Kevin, since 1997, and we have two beautiful daughters.
 I love marriage and family and have helped many families through the years.
 My university degree is in Psychology with a concentration in counseling, and one of my favorite things to do is marriage counseling and pre-marriage counseling.
 I am not a certified counselor but have been able to help many marriages through the years.